Flood Safety Tips

 Try to always stay one step ahead of the weather conditions by keeping informed via local television and/or radio stations.
 Listed below are some simple tips to keep you and your family safe in the event of flooding.

-• Contact Consumers Energy to have power turned OFF.
+• Contact Consumers Energy to have the power turned OFF.
 Television sets, computers, and certain other appliances keep an electrical charge even after they have been unplugged.
-If any appliances or motors (such as washers and dryers) have gotten wet DO NOT use them until they have been taken apart, cleaned and dried.
+If any appliances or motors (such as washers and dryers) have gotten wet DO NOT use them until they have been taken apart, cleaned, and dried.
 NEVER enter a flooded basement unless you know for sure that the power has been turned OFF.
 The water level may be above the electrical outlets or possibly there could be a submerged electrical cord.

 • Be aware of the possibility of GAS LEAKS.
 DO NOT SMOKE, USE CANDLES, LANTERNS, OR OPEN FLAMES OF ANY KIND until you know the gas has been turned off and the area has been ventilated.
 Use a flashlight to inspect for damage if you are unsure or until you know the gas is OFF.